 Key controls are defined as those activities that mitigate the risk of material misstatement.

 There are multiple classifications of internal controls.
 Controls can be divided between Entity-Level, Divisional or Transactional.
 Controls can be Detective or Preventive, Manual or Automated.
-A separate class of controls is referred to as Information Technology General Controls or ITGC.
-ITGC controls cover such areas as password policy, system operation including segregation of duties and system changes.
+Automated controls are sometimes referred to as Information Technology Application Controls or ITACs.
+Such controls operate as part of a specific software.
+For example, one of ERP functionalities will calculate straight line depreciation of all depreciation fixed asset items every month.

 Key controls should be documented.
 The documentation is often time taking place in the same document where managed documented Company’s processes and sub-processes as part of Step 1.
 Documented processes along with relevant controls are often referred to as Control Narratives.
+In certain cases, controls are described in the so called Control Matrix, being an excel file that lists all control with indication of key controls.

 Many companies identify and describe all relevant controls first and then identify those considered to be key.